Andreas-Ziegler22/express-js/README.md

 ```

-when I want to run my code I will use the commad npm start or npm run start
+when I want to run my code I will use the commad:
+- npm start
+- npm run start
+- nodemon index.js

 At professional ambient  developers are using pm2 insted of nodemom.